-If you exercised control over an illegal, or controlled, narcotic, knew about its precenses, and also knew that it was a controlled drug, you can be charged.
+If you exercised control over an illegal, or controlled, narcotic, and also knew that it was a controlled drug, you can be charged.
 There are many circumstances that can affect the charge, and these can be discussed by your Llano, Texas drug possession lawyer.

 In the event you are found guilty of drug possession in Texas, you may faces consequences such as:

 With the help of a drug possession lawyer in Llano, Texas, your charges may be defended through arguing that:

 Winfrey Law Firm, PLLC: We Are On Your Side